MortathaMohammed/critical-value/README.md

 This implementation ensures that healthcare professionals are immediately notified if a lab test returns a **Critical Value**, helping to ensure timely intervention.
 By adding the **Critical Value** field to the backend and frontend components, the system can automatically detect and flag abnormal or critical results.

 Feel free to contribute by creating a pull request or providing suggestions for improvement.

----

-Let me know if you need further adjustments or enhancements to the report!